brunnerjanos/amplifer-model/realistic amplifier model/3_real experiment reconstruction/AP_generator/README.txt

 CONCEPT:
 This model contains the realistic CC amplifier together with the realistic pipette representation and a biphysically realistic reconstructed mossy fiber.
-We used this model arrangement to reconstruct the recorded APs and to predict native AP parameters.
+We used this model arrangement to reconstruct the recorded AP waveforms and to predict native AP parameters.

 This simulation shows some of the recorded data together with their optimalized model representation.